ghostface/paswitch/README.md

 - Use pactl instead of pacmd
 - Works with pipewire
+- Read the current default sink from pa/pipewire instead of the config file
-- Relocate all sink inputs by default
+- Relocate all sink inputs when switching and rename parmeter to --norelocate to disable
+- Set target sink as default when switching and rename parameter to --keepdefault to not do this
+- Added volume icon to notification display (audio-volume-high)

 # Requirements